openseattle/openseattle.github.io/pages/lead-organizer-application.md

 - Shape the future of Open Seattle

 ### Application process
-- Application deadline is May 5, 2018
+- Application deadline is June 1, 2018
 - Selected applicants interview with appointment committee during first two weeks of June
 - Announcements last week of June

 ### Appointment process
 - A committee of local community organizers will oversee the appointment process.
 This may be outgoing Open Seattle lead organizers, leaders of partner community organizations, or members of the board of the non-profit that fiscally sponsors Open Seattle.
 - Applications are reviewed and applicants are interviewed in the first two weeks of December.

-The application review committee includes:

-TBD

 ### FAQ about becoming a lead organizer